kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

     protocol: GRPC
   resolution: STATIC
 ```
-Then we have to apply authorization policy with the `CUSTOM` action value .
+Then we have to apply authorization policy with the `CUSTOM` action value.
 ```yml

 apiVersion: security.istio.io/v1